-Rafael Ramírez-RiveraAppointed Seat – Higher Education Specialist: Chancellor of Inter American University of Puerto Rico – Arecibo Campus
+Rafael Ramírez-RiveraAppointed Seat – Higher Education Specialist: President of Inter American University of Puerto Rico – Arecibo Campus

 Arecibo, Puerto Rico

-Dr. Ramírez-Rivera is the Chancellor of Inter American University of Puerto Rico – Arecibo Campus and founder of the Academia Interamericana de Arecibo, a PP-K to 12-grade school.
+Dr. Ramírez-Rivera is the Acting President of Inter American University of Puerto Rico – Arecibo Campus and founder of the Academia Interamericana de Arecibo, a PP-K to 12-grade school.
 In 1984 he began his professional career as an Academic Dean at Caguas City College and then at Inter American University of P.R – Guayama Campus.
 Ramírez-Rivera was the president and CEO of three institutions of higher education: Humacao Community College, Columbia College, and Huertas Junior College.
 He was Director of License and Accreditation of the Puerto Rico Council on Higher Education and President of CSI, a consulting and management firm.
 Served three terms as a Commissioner for the Accrediting Council of Independent Colleges and Schools in Washington, DC, and has participated in more than 100 institutional reviews for several accrediting commissions in the USA, South America, and Europe.
 Constantly, serves on several Ad-Hoc committees, task force, and community-based organizations in P.R., Caribbean Islands, United States, Canada, Central and South America, Europe, Japan, Asia, and Australia, to address themes in leadership, economics, business planning and strategies, mergers and acquisitions of business and organizational culture and climate.
 Presently, Ramírez-Rivera is a member of the Board of Trustees of the College Board, New York.
 He holds his doctoral degree in Educational Administration from Inter American University of Puerto Rico, Master in Arts and Bachelor in Arts in Economics from the University of Puerto Rico, Rio Piedras Campus.
 Has participated and studied in several management schools in P.R. and the United States.